Mexico City metro overpass collapses onto road; 23 dead - WTMJ

 The collapse occurred on the newest of the Mexico City subway’s lines, Line 12, which stretches far into the city’s south side.
 Like many of the city’s dozen subway lines, it runs underground through more central areas of the city of 9 million, but then runs on elevated concrete structures on the city’s outskirts.

-The collapse could represent a major blow for Mexican Foreign Relations Secretary Marcelo Ebrard, who was Mexico City’s mayor from 2006 to 2012, when Line 12 was built, and who is considered a potential presidential candidate in 2024 elections.
-Allegations about poor design and construction on the subway line emerged soon after Ebrard left office as mayor.
+Allegations about poor design and construction on the subway line emerged soon after the Ebrard left office as mayor.
+Ebrard leads Mexico’s efforts to obtain coronavirus vaccines and has been considered a potential presidential candidate in 2024 elections.
 The line had to be partly closed in 2013 so tracks could be repaired.

 Ebrard wrote on Twitter: “What happened today on the Metro is a terrible tragedy.”